-The Proposed Action would include commercial and residential uses that would generate waste for processing at the MRF, as shown in Table 3.15-3.
-The Proposed Action would divert 8 tons (7 metric tons) each day to the MRF.
-This represents a net increase of up to 1 percent of the existing amount that is processed, or less than 1 percent of the permitted capacity of the facility.
-As described above, the MRF would have adequate capacity to process waste from the City at buildout, including the waste generated under the Proposed Action.
-Based on the significance criteria listed above and for the same reasons presented above for the No Action Alternative, the indirect effect on MRF capacity would be less than significant.
+All of the on-site alternatives would include commercial and residential uses that would generate waste for processing at the MRF, as shown in Table 3.15-3.
+The on-site alternatives would divert 27 tons (24 metric tons) (under Alternative 1) to 15 tons (14 metric tons) (Alternative 5) each day to the MRF.
+This represents a net increase of up to 3 percent of the existing amount that is processed, or 1 percent of the permitted capacity of the facility.
+As described above, the MRF would have adequate capacity to process waste from the City at buildout, including the waste generated under the on-site alternatives.
+Based on the significance criteria listed above and for the same reasons presented above for the Proposed Action, the effect on MRF capacity would be less than significant.
 Mitigation is not required.
-No direct effects would occur.